 ARE FOREIGN STUDENTS ELIGIBLE?

 Absolutely!
-We have had students from Abu Dhabi, Australia, Brazil, Canada, Croatia, Cyprus, Dubai, France, Greece, Hong Kong, India, Ireland, Israel, Lithuania, Malaysia, Mexico, the Netherlands, New Zealand, Portugal, Puerto Rico, St. Kitts, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Thailand, Turkey, and the U.K. We work closely with foreign students to help them overcome challenges in their situations.
+We have had students from Abu Dhabi, Australia, Bermuda, Brazil, Canada, Croatia, Cyprus, Dubai, Ecuador, France, Greece, Hong Kong, India, Ireland, Israel, Lithuania, Malaysia, Mexico, the Netherlands, New Zealand, Portugal, Puerto Rico, St. Kitts, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Trinidad & Tobago, Turkey, and the U.K. We work closely with foreign students to help them overcome challenges in their situations.

 “The AAT course continues to have a profound impact on my personal goals and achievements.
 Your discussions were highly academic and professional, and reached a higher quality of professionalism and course content.
 Your program has an in-depth and thought provoking examination of research and information that demands critical thinking and/or application of AAT.
 Your reference textbook is highly prized and has given me numerous current and relevant references.
 I just want to thank you for the study opportunities I received.
 I have referred to the Harcum course material on numerous occasions in my MSW studies over the past year.
 Thank you again for your expertise.”— Dianne S., Canada

 “The class is excellent.
 It really puts a framework to the industry, the potential it holds, and my possible contribution to it.
 Your feedback is so timely and insightful telling of years of experience, which is very much appreciated.” — Karen G., Illinois